stassev/MoodleMD/README.md

 pandoc -t html --standalone --css=../css/table.css example.md -o example.html
 ```

+### 2.1 Usage notes

+- Latex is inputted inline by enclosing in single dollar signs.

-### 2.1 Starting with a pre-existing question bank?
+### 2.2 Starting with a pre-existing question bank?

 Export your questions to XML from Moodle, then convert the XML to markdown using the script as shown above.
 Please watch out for any warnings.